User's X banner image

 Some pickup lines for you

-• Are we in a space mission?
-Because my heart is ready for liftoff!
+• Are you NASA?
+Because you're out of this world and my heart is ready for liftoff.

 Illustration image - Your (un)funny joke